Shir Hadash offers a full slate of learning opportunities for the adult community. Are you:

 Adult Hebrew Reading

-Sundays from 10:30 to 11:15 a.m.; Instructor Steve Lewin.
+Sundays from 10:30 to 11:15 a.m. beginning October 11; Instructor Steve Lewin.
 Have you ever wondered what the words you read in prayers or Torah Parshot really mean?
 After re-enforcing the alef-bet and building a basic vocabulary, we will progress to learning prayers.
 We will also learn to chant the Torah blessings.

-Dates/times TBA.
-We encourage our Jewish members who did not become Bar/Bat Mitzvah as a child to celebrate Bar or Bat Mitzvah as an adult.
-Most adult Bar/Bat Mitzvah candidates will need to study in a one- to two-year course to prepare for leading a Shabbat service and reading from the Torah.
-The preparation program includes classes in Hebrew Reading Proficiency, Service Leading Skills, Torah Study and D’var Torah Skills, General Judaic Knowledge, Ritual, Prayer and Celebration Knowledge, and Reconstructionist Philosophy.
+At Shir Hadash, we encourage our Jewish members who did not become Bar/Bat Mitzvah as a child to celebrate Bar or Bat Mitzvah as an adult.
+Most adult Bar/Bat Mitzvah candidates will need to study in a one-to-two year course to prepare for leading a Shabbat service and reading from the Torah.
+Students can celebrate adult Bar/Bat Mitzvah as individuals or in small/large groups.
+Year 1 consists of three classes: 1) Torah Study/Modern Jewish Philosophy, 2) Living Judaism, and 3) Adult Hebrew Reading.
+Year 2 classes focus on Hebrew Reading Proficiency, Service Leading Skills, Torah Study and D’var Torah Skills.

 Every Thursday, noon to 1 p.m.